-Save like a local: how visitors can help during Cape Town's drought
+Save like a local: how visitors can help during Cape Town's water crisis

-Cape Town is currently experiencing one of the worst droughts in recent history.
+Cape Town is currently experiencing one of the worst droughts in recent history, which has led to a serious water crisis.
 The region is severely water-stressed, and this has an impact on both locals and tourists.

 We need your help

 We need you to save like a local, and keep your usage to under 50 litres per day.
 You can still have a fantastic holiday without wasting resources, and we ask that you take special care when you visit.
 We love Cape Town, and we want it to remain a wonderful destination for future generations.
 If we all work to conserve our precious resources, we can make a big difference!

 How this will affect your holiday